 We will hold 12 educational workshops on RE and off-grid technologies for 50 students (total reaching 600 students) from elementary, middle and high schools.

 We are in the production process of an educational film that will provide an overview of the region and its challenges as well as highlighting RE and off-grid technologies as catalysts for both regional development and as global solutions to sustainable development.

 With the launch of our renewable energy workshops for high school and middle school students in the Arava, we have begun to welcome our first few classes to Eilat Eilot- an exciting endeavor for both us and the participating schools.

-Focusing on the topics of thermal solar technology, PV panels and off grid technologies, the workshops began with a site visit to our solar power tower, validation center and off grid village that emulates developing countries.
+Workshops focused on the topics of thermal solar technology, PV panels and off grid technologies.
+The workshops began with a visit to our solar power tower, validation center and off grid village.
 Our tours led to interesting discussions about environmental education, and reflected importance of educating students in the field, as they represent the future generation of leaders, engineers and entrepreneurs to advance the national and global green energy revolution.

-The subjects came to life when students participated in hands-on activities and directly engaged with the technology in order to produce electricity.
-Utilizing solar panels, electrical wires and a radio tape, the students were amazed by their ability to power on the radio, using only the sun as a power source.
-Enabling students to experience the production of music and light directly from the sunlight is an experience that they won’t forget.
+Those topics came to life when students got hands-on activities with the technology in order to produce electricity.
+The students were amazed by their ability to power the radio, using only the sun as a power source.
+Experience the production of music and light directly from the sunlight is an experience the students won’t forget.

 Additionally, Afeka College of Engineering would like to permanently incorporate our training program into its Energy Engineering curriculum for future classes, as well as create a course and concentration of study in the subject of off grid.
 The significant impact of our MEPI program on Afeka and the level of interest and enthusiasm has reinforced the significance of our program and has strengthened our belief in the importance of training young entrepreneurs in this field.